Last Updated: November 13, 2024

 Earnings and Contracts

 Between June of 2017 and June of 2018, Gennady Golovkin earned $25 million from purses and endorsements.
 This made him one of the highest-paid athletes in the world.
-He earned a $5-million purse when he first fought Saul Alvarez in September of 2017.
+He earned a $5 million purse when he first fought Saul Alvarez in September of 2017.
 His Pay-Per-View earnings reached a total of $22 million from this single fight against Alvarez.
 When the two had a rematch in September of 2018, GGG was guaranteed $15 million.
 It's likely that his earnings from the rematch topped $25-30 million.

 In 2018, GGG signed a three-year, six-fight, $100-million deal with DAZN.
 This essentially comes out to $16 million per fight or $33 million per year.
-However, this all depends on whether he meets various milestones and actually is able to complete the fights.
+However, this all depends on whether he meets various milestones and is actually able to complete the fights.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.